What is the fastest car in the world?

-To be officially recognised as one of the fastest cars in the world, a car needs to do a two-way run that yields an average speed.
+To be officially recognised as one of the fastest cars in the world, a car needs to do a two-way run.
+The two attempts are averaged out to account for weather and wind conditions, and this is the speed that’s recorded.
 At least 20 examples of the car also need to have been produced.
-Here are the five fastest road cars in reverse order:
+Here are the fastest road cars in reverse order:

 SSC Ultimate Aero - 256.18mph

 The SSC Ultimate Aero is powered by a 1,183bhp twin-turbocharged V8 petrol engine.
 During its seven-year production run, it managed to steal the fastest car title from the Bugatti Veyron with a top speed run of 256.18mph.
 It's also worth mentioning that this figure was achieved on a public road, with the car maker using a temporarily closed two-lane highway near its factory in the state of Washington, USA.

 While the standard Bugatti Veyron wasn’t exactly slow with a top speed of over 253mph, the Veyron Super Sport sought to push the boundaries of physics slightly further with various aerodynamic tweaks and an increased power output of 1,184bhp (up from 987bhp).
 Limited to 30 examples, the Super Sport was successful in regaining the fastest car record from SSC in 2010 with a recorded speed of 267.86mph at the Ehra-Lessien test track in Germany.

 In 2014, American tuner Hennessey took the record back to North America with their Venom GT hypercar.
 The record run was completed on the 3.2-mile runway at the Kennedy Space Centre in Florida, with a one-way recorded speed of 270.49mph.
 Controversially, a run in the opposite direction was never completed, meaning the attempt didn’t qualify as an official world record.
 It still left us in awe, though.